sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 $$r(s_1,...,s_n) = \sum_i f_i(p_i s_i)$$

-The reason for using a function here is that later we can investigate it later.
+The reason for using a function here is that later we could investigate what happens to the bonding curve if we change them.
 Then, using the chain rule, the price of $$t_i$$ is

 $$p_i(s_i) = f_i^{\prime}(p_i s_i)\left(\frac{\partial p_i }{\partial s_i}s_i + p_i\right)$$